lsmithso/skcmd/README.txt

 The client is a command line program that sends Skype requests to the server for execution .
 It is asynchronous and does not block on outgoing/incoming/ calls etc.

-The command set is limited to what I had an immediate need for.
-This avoids bloat and makes the client easy to use, but the lack of a 'add new contact' and 'chat' commands is restrictive.

 skcnd.py depends on a running Skype desktop, and the skype4py package.